LeeHounshell/BatBot/README.md

 This robot was built using the Elegoo Robot Car v3.0 as the main base; then piling on top of that the Jetson Nano (inside a case), a Samsung 500 Gig SSD, a phone-battery power supply and the camera, attached to the ultrasonic sensor.
 The figure-head is from a PEZ dispenser.
 No soldering is required to build this project.
 No 3D printing is required either.
 All parts can be ordered online or found in your local hardware store.

-Go here for a assembly instructions and list of parts needed to make BatBot.
+Go here for a assembly instructions, a list of parts needed, and some BatBot photos.
 [Robot README](https://github.com/LeeHounshell/BatBot/blob/master/robot/README.md)

 Go here for info about the AI architecture and setup of the Jetson Nano.
 [Jetson Nano README](https://github.com/LeeHounshell/BatBot/blob/master/jetson_nano/README.md)

-Go here for Android architecture details.
+Go here for Android app architecture details.
 [Android app README](https://github.com/LeeHounshell/BatBot/blob/master/batbot_app/README.md)

 See https://www.elegoo.com/product/arduinocarv3-0/ for the Elegoo Car details.